|

 P.S If you play

-"Exclusion Blackwood", where a jump over game in
+"Exclusion Blackwood", where a jump over game (5H)

-(5H) shows a void in the jump suit and asks for aces and/or
+shows a void in the jump suit and asks for aces and/or the

-the king of trumps outside of the jump suit, you could also
+king of trumps outside of the jump suit, you could do that

-do that with this hand.
-Responses are: 5S (the
+with this hand.
+Responses are: 5S (the first step

-etc. In effect there are three aces and the king of the agreed
+there are three aces and the king of the agreed suit in play.

 |